Michael Bloch (barrister)

-Michael Gordon Bloch KC (born 18 October 1951) is a British barrister, a member of Blackstone Chambers.
+Michael Gordon Bloch KC (born 18 October 1951) is a British barrister who is a member of Blackstone Chambers.

 Life

 Born at Hampstead, a son of the marriage of John Bloch and Thelma E. Platzky, Bloch was educated at Bedales School, Corpus Christi College, Cambridge, where he graduated BA and MA, and the University of East Anglia, where he gained the degree of M.Phil.
 He was called to the bar from Lincoln's Inn in 1979.

-In 1975 Bloch married firstly Caroline S. Williams, in Wandsworth.
+In 1975, Bloch married firstly Caroline S. Williams, in Wandsworth.
 They had two daughters, Susannah and Claudia Bloch.

 Bloch first joined the One Essex Court Chambers, and was appointed a Queen's Counsel in 1998.
 The same year, he married secondly Lady Camilla Bingham, a fellow barrister and one of the daughters of Lord Lucan.

-In September 2000 Bloch moved from One Essex Court to Wilberforce Chambers.
+In September 2000, Bloch moved from One Essex Court to Wilberforce Chambers.
 In 2013 he resigned from there to join Blackstone Chambers, which was reported as a significant boost for Blackstone, filling a gap in commercial and arbitration law left by the departure of Thomas Beazley QC.